 How do I apply?

 The admissions process for the 2018-19 school year will open on October 4, 2017.
 Charter School applications are due February 23, 2018; however, you may continue to apply for the 2018-19 school year, and be added to the wait list pool, through March 2018.
 We will admit students from the wait list pool as spots open.

 If you are applying to our Primary (preschool) program, serving students age 3 and 4, fill out and submit the form, then gather the required documents and the $25 application fee and mail or deliver them in person to the school.
-Students must be 3 before September 1 and be fully potty trained.
+Students must be 3 on or before July 31 and be fully potty trained.
 We are no longer offering a 3 day option.

 If you are applying to Kindergarten, 1st, or 2nd grade, fill out and submit the online form, then send: (1) the child’s original birth certificate, (2) the child’s most recent immunization and health records, (3) original parent Photo ID, and (4) two original proofs of residency to the school.
 Alternately, two of your utility companies can email firstname.lastname@example.org to confirm your residency.
 You can bring all required documents in to school in person or mail the forms to City Garden’s Admissions Coordinator and School Secretary, 1618 Tower Grove Ave., St. Louis, MO, 63110.
 Because so many documents must be originals, you are welcome to bring them in person, have them immediately processed, and take them home again.
 If originals must be mailed, you can pick them up in person at your convenience.
 The deadline for applications for the 2018-2019 Lottery for the Charter Program is February 23, 2018.

 The calendar will announce all of our Prospective Parent Tours for the year.
 These will take place one or two times per month.
 If you are unable to attend the listed Prospective Parent Tours, please contact the school to ask for other tour opportunities.

 When will we know if we’ve been accepted?